Marcus Junius Brutus (tribune 83 BC): Biography

-For Brutus, whether he himself betrayed his army, or whether his army changed sides and betrayed him, put himself in the hands of Pompey, and receiving an escort of horsemen, retired to a little town upon the Po.
-Here, after a single day had passed, he was slain by Geminius, who was sent by Pompey to do the deed.

 Pompey forwarded to Rome the news of his surrender and execution.
 The senate blamed Pompey for the perfidious act.
 John Leach, in his biography of Pompey, defends his subject by arguing that Brutus "presumably began to whip up further support for Lepidus (the name of the town suggests that there were hereditary clients of his there)" and so Pompey was "forced" to send Geminius to Regium Lepidi to recapture and execute him.
-The incident would later be used a anti-Pompeian propaganda to brand the general as a "teenaged butcher".
+The incident would later be used as anti-Pompeian propaganda to brand the general as a "teenaged butcher".

 Brutus is quoted by Cicero, who says he was well skilled in public and private law.

 Family

 He was the first husband to Servilia, the elder half-sister of Cato the Younger.
 His homonymous son by Servilia is the Marcus Junius Brutus who was one of the chief assassins of Julius Caesar.
+The assassin was adopted by one of his maternal relatives, becoming Quintus Servilius Caepio Brutus; if this Brutus was proscribed, the adoption would have had the effect of lifting any civic disabilities – persons proscribed and their heirs were barred from seeking political office at Rome – that transmitted to his son.